MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/api/add-a-new-scan-definition.md

 ---
-title: Add, update or delete a scan definition
+title: Add, update, or delete a scan definition
-description: Learn how to use the Add, update or delete scan definitions. ms.service: defender-endpoint ms.author: siosulli
+description: Learn how to use the Add, update, or delete scan definitions. ms.service: defender-endpoint ms.author: siosulli
 author: siosulli